 The benefits of binary choices

 This is related to a psychological effect that I would like to explore further in future articles.
-In general, it seems like binary choices are easier to both to make and to later maintain, compared with choices that are more open.
+In general, it seems like binary choices are easier to both to make and to later maintain, compared with choices that are more open or easily turn into slippery slopes.
 If you have a rule that says “100% Chinese, 0% English”, that’s that, there’s no discussion.
 You know what it means and everybody else does too.

 Advantages of a Chinese-only rule in the classroom